4th Empowering Women in Organic Chemistry Europe Conference

 Small Print

-All applicants must attend the event in full and participate in the presentations and poster session.
-The 15-minute presentations will be requested in advance – details will be sent to successful applicants.
-This award does not include any travel or accommodation bursary, but you can request assistance if required.
+All applicants must pay to attend the event in full and participate in the presentations and poster session.
+There is no travel or accommodation included, but you can request assistance if required.

 Inspirational Career Development Talk